anjackson/anjackson.github.io/_drafts/building-tools-to-archive-the-modern-web.md

 And I'd now add to the list:

-- SSL (almost) Everywhere
+- SSL more and more common
     - *OpenWayback support for SSL is poor out-of-the-box*
     - *and what of HTTP/2 around the corner?*

+I know many of you have already face many or all of these issues in various ways, and I'd love to hear about the different tactics that you've been using.

-We need a big push to improve our tools, and we are running out of time.
+Because the we (the British Library) need a big push to improve our tools, and we are running out of time.
 Fortunately, my organisation is willing to put some funding behind solving this problem over the next two years.
 But we'd really rather not do this alone.

 Whatever we do will be open source, but I'd really much rather be part of an *open source project*.
 Our tools and our results will be much better if we can find ways of pooling our resources, but more importantly, I think many of us enjoy working with our peers in other organisations.
 Simply put, open source projects are more fun, especially when you're working in a complex niche, like web archiving.
 Almost all of us are working in small teams or as individuals in much larger organisations, and I believe we can work best when work together.

 I'm hoping APIs and a more modular crawler architecture might make these collaborations easier to get off the ground.
-With this kind of collaboration in mind, the IIPC has dedicated some time for exploration and discussion of these issues tomorrow.
+There are two sessions tomorrow morning where we can explore the ways this kind of collaboration might work.
 Please do come along if you're interested in building tools together.

 Thank you.